walkandride/H1B-ViSA-Project/README.md

 ## Problem
 A small group wants to investigate the impact of this action.
 They are interested in how many people apply for H1-B visas and what type of positions are being filled.
 With the effects of COVID-19 and the overall [reduction of immigrants](https://www.washingtonpost.com/opinions/trump-uses-the-coronavirus-to-impede-immigration-his-aim-at-foreign-students-is-a-new-low/2020/07/07/ec3ca966-c06a-11ea-b178-bb7b05b94af1_story.html), **can US citizens fill the talent void?** Are certain countries targeted for H1-B visas?
 Are certain ethnic groups more prevalent?
 These are a few of the questions to investigate.

-The goal is to manage disparate data from various sources and provide a **Single Source of Truth** data warehouse for future [Single Versions of Truth](https://www.forbes.com/sites/brentdykes/2018/01/10/single-version-of-truth-why-your-company-must-speak-the-same-data-language/#1a6047b81ab3) data marts.
+The goal is to manage disparate data from various sources and provide a **Single Source of Truth** data warehouse for future [Single Version of Truth](https://www.forbes.com/sites/brentdykes/2018/01/10/single-version-of-truth-why-your-company-must-speak-the-same-data-language/#1a6047b81ab3) data marts.

 The final database structure will allow users to perform ad-hoc queries to explore the data.